You most likely have heard about different extinct animals, but do you know the cause of their extinction?

 The Round Island Burrowing Boa, originally from Round Island, a tiny island off the coast of Mauritius, preferred to live on the topsoil layers of the volcanic slopes.

-Its extinction was brought about by the introduction of non-native goat and rabbit species to its natural habitat, which destroyed vegetation and led to the disruption of the ecosystem.
+Its extinction was brought about by introducing non-native goat and rabbit species to its natural habitat, which destroyed vegetation and disrupted the ecosystem.

 9. Javan Tiger